Kalin0169/JS-BACKEND-CUBICLE-DATABASE/README.md

 2. Navigate to the project directory and run npm install:

-- `cd JS-BACKEND-CUBICLE-DATABASE & npm i`
+- `cd JS-BACKEND-CUBICLE-MPA & npm i`

 3. Start the application with npm start.